redhat-na-ssa/nvidia-vgpu-openshift/DISCONNECTED-vgpu-manager.md

 In order to support vgpu-manager with disconnected, we need to package the required RPMs into the vgpu-manager image.
 This requires changes to the upstream NVIDIA/container-images/driver repository

+> [!NOTE]
+> This fork of nvidia/driver should become obsolete once we have pciutils in the driver-toolkit: https://issues.redhat.com/browse/OCPBUGS-56571

 ## Get the updated code

 ```